-This guide will show you how to change the colour of a leather sofa.
+This guide will show you how to dye a leather sofa a different colour.
 We will be changing of a small seat from a light beige colour to maroon to demonstrate the correct procedure of changing the colour of leather.

 A colour change can be made from any colour to another, i.e. black to white, or white to black, with just as successful results.

-The leather colourant kit used in this guide can be used to change the colour of all leather, vinyl, plastic, PVC & leather cloth car interiors.
+The Leather Colourant Kit used in this guide (although it is often referred to as a Leather Dye Kit) can be used to change the colour of all leather, vinyl, plastic, PVC & leather car interiors.

 The first step is preparing the leather ready for applications of colour.
 We do this to remove any waxes, oils or silicones that may be present on the leather.
 Not removing these could cause adhesion problems.
 Prepping the leather also removes the manufactured finish.
 If the leather is very dirty, clean it first with our Leather Cleaner.